Why You Need a Coffee Vending Machine

 Some floor standing coffee vending machines deliver coffee to go, in separate retail sized cups with sip lids.
 These units work great for small businesses, libraries, kiosks, universities, and rest stops.
 Some of these machines have a touchscreen option making it user friendly while providing multiple beverage options to the customer.They can also come with the option of setting a price for the dispensed coffee, and require almost no maintenance.

-How Long Do I Have to Wait for My Coffee?
+How Long Do You Have to Wait for Your Coffee?

 All models are capable of delivering coffee in less than one minute.
 Machines that use pre- ground coffee, such as capsule units, can deliver coffee in 40 seconds.
 Floor standing coffee vending machines will, most likely, deliver coffee in one full minute.
 Instant coffee vending machines can deliver your hot beverage in just about 9 seconds, which is very useful in offices where you want to save time on coffee breaks.

 Payment Methods for Coffee Vending Machines

 Coffee vending machines suppliers offer different payment systems.
 The machine can be cash or cashless.
 If it is cash and coin-operated unit, sometimes the rental agreement will provide that you get to keep the money that is inserted in the machine.If you are using the coffee and/or tea vending machine in a commercial space, then coin operated makes better sense, whereas cashless systems could be used in offices.